jadecobra/python_tdd_exercises/source/functions/index.rst

   * the test checks if the result of the call to ``w_pass`` in ``functions.py`` in the ``src`` folder_ also known as ``src.functions.w_pass``, is :ref:`None<what is None?>`
   * the :ref:`function<what is a function?>` definition simply says pass_ and the test passes
-  * pass_ is a placeholder keyword which allows the :ref:`function<what is a function?>` definition to follow Python_ language rules
+  * pass_ is a special keyword that allows the :ref:`function<what is a function?>` definition to follow Python_ language rules
   * the test passes because all functions_ return :ref:`None<what is None?>` by default, as if they have an invisible line that says ``return None``, which leads me to the next test

 :ref:`I can make a function with pass<test_making_a_function_w_pass>`